 It's not uncommon for travelers and expats to bring electronics and appliances with them overseas.
 The dilemma is, of course, why ACUPWR is in business: the difference in voltage and power standards around the world.
 We solve international voltage differences with high-quality international power converters.
-Whether you want to use a 120-volt microwave oven can work safely in a country that uses a 220–240-volt standard, or you want to move something much bigger overseas, like a refrigerator or freezer, ACUPWR has you covered.
+Whether you want to use a 120-volt microwave oven in a country with a 220–240-volt standard, or you want to move something much bigger overseas, like a refrigerator or freezer, ACUPWR has you covered.

-ACUPWR's line of voltage transformers/converters are available in different wattage sizes, from 100 watts to 2500 watts, and the'll accommodate the wattage consumption of most consumer appliances and electronics.
-Still, consumers aren't experts about things like wattage, nor should they be.
+ACUPWR's line of voltage transformers and power converters are available in different wattage sizes, from 100 watts to 2500 watts, and they'll accommodate the wattage consumption of most consumer appliances and electronics.
+Still, consumers aren't experts about things like wattage, nor should they need to be.

 Another great resource is the website wattdoesituse.com, which allows users to enter a product specifically by manufacturer and model number.

-Make sure your appliance is single voltage.
-Dual voltage devices simply require a plug adapter.
+Make sure that your appliance is single voltage.
+Dual-voltage devices simply require a plug adapter.

-In the USA and Canada (and many Caribbean islands), the voltage standard is 110–120 volts.
-If you’re traveling to another part of the world where the voltage is 220–240 volts—actually the norm in most countries – and you plan on taking a 120-volt appliance, then you will need a step down voltage transformer that converts voltage from 220–240 down to 110–120 volts.
+In the U.S. and Canada (and many Caribbean islands), the voltage standard is 110–120 volts.
+If you’re traveling to another part of the world where the voltage is 220–240 volts – which is actually the norm in most countries – and you plan on taking a 120-volt appliance, then you will need a step-down voltage converter.
+A step-down transformer can convert 220–240 volts down to 110–120 volts.
 You will need a step-down voltage transformer if you’re traveling to any country with a power standard that is higher than what your appliances use.